Bayes Factors for Peri-Null Hypotheses: The Peri-Null Correction Factor

 The difference between the peri-null and point-null Bayes factor remains inconsequential for larger values of \( t \).
 When we change \( t=2.00 \) to \( t=4.00 \), the point-null Bayes factor equals \( \BF_{10} = 174 \), which according to Jeffreys's classification of evidence (e.g., \citealp[Appendix B]{Jeffreys1961}) is considered compelling evidence for \( \Hc_{1} \).
 With \( \kappa_{0} = 0.01 \), the peri-null correction factor equals \( \BF_{0\widetilde{0}} = 0.986 \) and consequently a peri-null Bayes factor equals of about \( 172 \) in favor of \( \Hc_{1} \) over \( \Hc_{\widetilde{0}} \).
 With \( \kappa_{0} = 0.05 \), the peri-null correction factor equals \( \BF_{0 \widetilde{0}} = 0.713 \) and \( \BF_{1\widetilde{0}} \approx 124 \).
 In absolute numbers, the change from 174 to 124 may appear considerable, but with equal prior model probabilities this translates to a modest difference in posterior probabilities: \( P(\Hc_{1} \, | \, y^{n}) = 174/175 \approx 0.994 \) versus \( 124/125 = 0.992 \).

-The peri-null correction factor does becomes influential when sample size is large and effect size is relatively small.
+The peri-null correction factor does become influential when sample size is large.
 As we prove in the next section, the peri-null Bayes factor is inconsistent and converges to the ratio of prior ordinates under \( \Hc_{1} \) and \( \Hc_{\widetilde{0}} \) at the maximum likelihood estimate.